orbeon/orbeon-forms-doc/FAQ-~-Other-Technical-Questions.md

 ## How can I know which version of Orbeon Forms I am running?

+The full version number is logged on the server when the Orbeon Forms web application starts.

 You can set the following property in your `properties-local.xml`:

 ```xml